Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 "Why is it important to carefully select your food while hiking?"

-At first, when I read this question, I was stumped at where to begin.
+At first, when I read this question, I was stumped for a place to begin.

 I've been hiking a long time, and I've worked through several health issues to arrive at hiking food which gives me strength and endurance WITHOUT giving me stomach aches.